-During 2014, directors who are not employees of the Company received a fee of \$1,000 per month and a fee of \$1,250 for each Board of Directors meeting attended in person and \$625 per meeting attended by conference call.
-Committee members were paid fees of \$750 for each committee meeting attended in person or \$375 for each committee meeting in which they participate by conference call.
-The Lead Independent Director received a fee of \$167 per month for his service, and the chairs of the Audit, Compensation and Nominating and Corporate Governance committees received a fee of \$167, \$167 and \$42 per month, respectively, for their service.
-Effective January 1, 2015, directors who are not employees of the Company will receive a cash retainer fee of \$2,917 per month.
-Committee members of the Audit, Compensation and Nominating and Corporate Governance Committee will receive additional cash retainer fees of \$625, \$417 and \$208 per month, respectively.
-Directors who serve as committee chairs for the Audit, Compensation and Nominating and Corporate Governance Committees, and the Lead Independent Director will receive additional monthly cash retainer fees of \$333, \$250, \$167 and \$167, respectively.
-Effective January 1, 2015, there are no per meeting fees paid to Directors unless the number of committee meetings in any given year exceeds a preset number of committee meetings expected to be held during the year.
-If such a circumstance occurs, Directors who are members of the Audit, Compensation and Nominating and Corporate Governance Committee meetings in any given year exceeds a preset number of committee meetings in any envert Governance committees would be paid \$1,071, \$1,000 and \$833, respectively, per additional meeting.
-The Company pays its non-employee directors these fees in arrears on a monthly basis.
-In addition to cash compensation, the Board may determine, from time to time, to award stock options or restricted stock with a fair value of \$26.01 per share.
-All of such shares vest ratably on each of the next three a
+During 2015, directors who are not employees of the Company received a cash retainer fee of \$2,917 per month.
+Committee members of the Audit, Compensation and Nominating and Corporate Governance Committee received additional cash retainer fees of \$625, \$417 and \$208 per month, respectively.
+Directors who served as committee chairs for the Audit, Compensation and Nominating and Corporate Governance Committees, and the Lead Independent Director received additional monthly cash retainer fees of \$333, \$250, \$167 and \$167, respectively.
+It is the Company's policy that directors will not receive per-meeting fees unless the number of committee meetings in any given year exceeds a preset number of committee meetings expected to be held during the year.
+If such a circumstance occurs, directors who are members of the Audit, Compensation and Nominating and Corporate Governance committees would be paid \$1,071, \$1,000 and \$833, respectively, per additional meeting.
+Additional meeting fees were paid for one Audit Committee meeting and two Compensation Committee meetings during 2015.
+All directors' fees are paid in arrears on a monthly basis.
+In addition to cash compensation, the Board may determine, from time to time, to award stock options or restricted stock as compensation to non-employee directors.
+On February 18, 2015, each non-employee director was awarded a grant of 1,999 shares of restricted stock with a fair value of \$30.02 per share.
+All of such shares vest ratably on each of the next three anniversaries of the grant date.

 In lieu of receiving their fees in cash, each director can elect to have some or all of his or her fees paid in unrestricted shares of the Company's common stock with such shares being issued to the director out of the shares reserved for issuance under the Company's 2014 Equity Incentive Plan.
-The award of shares in lieu of cash uses the closing price as of the last trading day of the month for which the fees are being paid and the shares are held in book entry until a request is made to convert the book entry shares to certificated shares.
-Any cash in lieu of fractional shares resulting from the conversion of book entry shares to whole shares in certificate form is paid out in accordance with the same methodology used in the Company's Dividend Reinvestment Plan.
+The award of shares in lieu of cash uses the closing price as of the last trading day of the month for which the fees are being paid and the shares are held in book entry.
+Any cash in lieu of fractional shares resulting from the transfer of whole shares is paid out in accordance with the same methodology used in the Company's Dividend Reinvestment Plan.
 A director's election to receive shares in lieu of cash must have been made by July 1 of each year, and may only be changed on an annual basis.

 All directors are reimbursed for the out-of-pocket expenses they incur in attending director education programs.
-Additionally, directors are reimbursed for documented mileage incurred for travel to and from Board and committee meetings.
+Additionally, directors are reimbursed for documented mileage and other related expenses incurred for travel to and from Board and committee meetings.

-The following table sets forth the compensation paid to the non-employee directors of the Company for their service in 2014.
+The following table sets forth the compensation paid to the non-employee directors of the Company for their service in 2015.

-2014 Director Compensation Table
+2015 Director Compensation Table